edgeimpulse/example-inferencing-generic-node/README.md

 Download the `.zip` file, extract it and copy the two following folders, `model-parameters` and `tflite-model` to `example-inferencing-generic-node/Core`.

+> ℹ️ Public project
+>
+> You can clone this public Edge Impulse Project to your account if you want to have the same parameters: [Edge Impulse project](https://studio.edgeimpulse.com/public/74846/latest)

 **Downloaded Edge Impulse C++ Library:**

 ```